weespin/ArduinoIRKodiRemote/README.md

 Burn the IRRemote.ino code to Arduino.

-Open the Visual Studio project (I have VS'13).
+Open the Visual Studio project.

-Open COM connection over PuTTY to Arduino.

-Check your remote keyboard layout and fix it in Visual Studio project.
-The "\r\n" chars stay in end of line.

-If you're ready build it and run.

-Press the power button.
-Kodi will be open.
+Map Buttons

+Select a IP if Kodi is not on localhost

 Enjoy!